 Physical therapy comprises of aerobic exercises, stretching the extent of pain tolerance, retraining posture and flexibility exercises.
 You also have to stay committed to the routine to achieve significant results.

 Some diets, especially those with refined sugars, processed food and high trans-fat meals, can trigger a flare-up.
 Talk to your doctor to know if your food choices are worsening your chronic back pain and what you can do.
 A healthy weight can also help reduce your back pain by relieving pressure off your spine.
+Turmeric is very helpful for inflammation, you can read more on it here.

 Meditation and mindfulness